Handicap Bathroom Design

 Tags: , , , ,

 Handicap bathroom design is something I have had a hand in lately with my nephew’s place getting some cosmetic work done and that included his specially adapted bathroom.
-Now, I know folks are often curious to know what designing a handicap bathroom entails and for that matter what goes into one, so I’ll write a little on that and hopefully give you a better understanding of what it entails.
+Now, I know folks are often curious to know what designing a bathroom for a person with disabilities entails and for that matter what goes into one, so I’ll write a little on that and hopefully give you a better understanding of what it entails.

-Ok, the first thing you have to bear in mind when putting together a working handicap bathroom design is the layout and that means you need to leave plenty of space for a wheelchair user to get around in there.
+OK, the first thing you have to bear in mind when putting together a working design for a handicap-friendly bathroom remodeling project is the layout and that means you need to leave plenty of space for a wheelchair user to get around in there.
 They have to able to get in, turn around and get out as well as use the facilities without unduly needing to lean over stuff or stretch to reach anything.

 If that makes sense, then the rest of this should all fall into place.